 The management plan review process is prescribed by the Act.
-Section 41(3) of the Act requires a reserve management plan to:

-'provide for and ensure the use, enjoyment, maintenance, protection, and preservation, as the case may require, and, to the extent that the administering body's resources permit, the development, as appropriate, of the reserve for the purposes for which it is classified ...'
+Section 41(3) of the Act requires a reserve management plan to: 'provide for and ensure the use, enjoyment, maintenance, protection, and preservation, as the case may require, and, to the extent that the administering body's resources permit, the development, as appropriate, of the reserve for the purposes for which it is classified ...'
 The Act makes extensive requirements for public participation in the preparation of this framework.
 Once the management plan has been commented on, amended if necessary, and subsequently adopted by Council, managers can use the Plan as a basis for decision-making, knowing that their decisions will reflect the views of the public.

 Implementation of this Reserve Management Plan will be supported by allied operational work plans.
-Council cannot complete many of these work plans until after the Reserve Management Plan has been finalised.
-Work plans must reflect the direction taken in the final Reserve Management Plan and significant issues for inclusion in the Reserve Management Plan are still being debated in the community.
 The work plans will list actions or tasks which are required to implement the Reserve Management Plan.
 The work plans will be updated annually, so that actions for the year can be matched to annual budgets.
 As they are operational plans, they will not be available for public consultation.
+However, Council will seek input from iwi and community groups in the development of these work plans.

-As at the date that this Draft Plan was publicly notified, only two of the work plans had been completed.
+As at the date that this Plan was approved, only two of the work plans had been completed.
 These are the Forestry Management Plan (which PF Olsen Ltd produced and covers the time period 2014-2019) and the Biosolids Management Plan (which the NRSBU produced and updates annually).
-Council staff are in the initial stages of developing the Signage Work Plan, but no work has yet been undertaken on the remaining four work plans.
+Council staff are in the initial stages of developing the Communications Work Plan, but no work has yet been undertaken on the remaining five work plans.
 These will be progressively developed and updated over time, as resources allow.